timothelaborie/deeplearningproject/README.md

 ```

 ## Retrieve stylegan2 cifar10 latents
-Warning: This will take a lot of computational time, but you can use our precomputed latent vectors (grad_latents_00000_50000.npy)
+Warning: This will take a lot of computational time (encoder will probably take more than 5 days on a 3090, gradient step takes 30 seconds per image on a 1080 ti, you can parallelize this by manually changing the start and end index in the gradient_invert.py file).
+You can use our precomputed latent vectors (grad_latents_00000_50000.npy)

 Download models:
 download the model from https://api.ngc.nvidia.com/v2/models/nvidia/research/stylegan2/versions/1/files/stylegan2-cifar10-32x32.pkl